ethereumbuilders/recipes/README.md

 #####5.
 Enjoy the warm fuzzy feeling of contributing to something worldchanding, while the GitHub issue and labels are handled automagically

 ####Contributing content

+Are you interested in contributing tutorials and useful content?
+Fantastic!
+You are :sparkles:**awesome**:sparkles: !

+Please get in touch with us here or send us an email.
+For now we are limited to invitations as the publishing platform does not support open multi-user login.
+That being said we're expecting in the near future to have the ability to open this up to anyone.

+####Translating content

 ####Further questions...